 Applications are currently open and will close on Monday 12 April 2021 at 5pm.

 Late submissions will not be accepted.

-For eligibility criteria, selection criteria and sponsorship terms please download the Guidelines below.
+For eligibility and selection criteria and sponsorship terms please download the guidelines below.

 - The event must be held in NSW either face to face, virtually or a hybrid and seek to:

 a) promote the research environment in NSW

 c) encourage collaboration in the health and medical research sector or

 d) facilitate international engagement.